O-Morgan/Terraform-Bootcamp-2023/journal/week1.md

 ## Terraform Locals

-Locals allow us to define local variables and it can be very useful when we need to transform data into another format and have refrenced a variable
+Locals allow us to define local variables and it can be very useful when we need to transform data into another format and have refrenced a variable.

 [Local Values](https://developer.hashicorp.com/terraform/language/values/locals)